CoderDojoTC/micropython/docs/displays/graph/04-extended-drawing-functions.md

 # Extending Drawing Functions

+Although there are a number of drawing functions available in most of the standard graphics libraries, most of them lack some basic shapes such as a circle.
+To draw circles on your display, you will need to add your own Python functions.
+Here are some examples of these custom drawing functions.

 ## Circle

 If we assume we have a 64x128 display we can call two circle functions to draw eyes